trasse/jeoltodm/readme.md

     stored in the XML content...

 Requirements (install using your favourite python package manager):
- - "untangle" for parsing xml files (e.g. pip install untangle)
+ - "untangle" for parsing xml files
- - "tifffile" for editing tiff tags (e.g. pip install tifffile)
+ - "tifffile" for editing tiff tags
- - "tkinter" for file dialogue (e.g. pip install tkinter)
+ - "PyQt5"

+Install (to run on Windows (64-bit)): unzip "tifconverter.zip" to C:\tifconverter\
+ run "jeoltiftodmtif.exe"

+Install (to compile):
+ pip install tifffile untangle cx_freeze pyqt5